SFU-Archives/email-archiving/guide-email-archiving/s2-formats.md

 In general, for a format to be acceptable for transfer to SFU Archives, there must be a tool that allows conversion to `mbox`.

-## Maildir
+## 2.4 Maildir
 Like `mbox`, `maildir` is also an email storage format that represents email messages (header, body, attachments) as text files, with attachments encoded as Base64 ASCII.
 But where `mbox` aggregates all messages from the same mailbox into a single file, `maildir` stores each individual email message (plus attachments) as its own separate text file.

 `mbox` seems to be more widely used, perhaps because it can store the same amount of email in a much smaller number of files.
 But the Archives' main export / transfer tool, OfflineImap, outputs only to `maildir`.
-For the Archives, therefore, `maildir` is intermediary **transfer format**.
+For the Archives, `maildir` is intermediary **transfer format**.
 We use a Python script to convert it to `mbox` for ingest, and we do not retain the `maildir` copy once ingest is complete.

-## ePADD
+## 2.5 ePADD

-## Attachments
+## 2.6 Attachments

 ###### Last updated: Jul 10, 2020